The seller must give you certain information when you buy something online

 Step 2.
 Wait 15 days

-You are entitled to a refund within 15 days after you give notice that you are cancelling the contract.
+You’re entitled to a refund within 15 days after you give notice that you’re cancelling the contract.

 Step 3.
 If you paid by credit card, contact your credit card provider

-If you do not receive a refund from the seller, you can ask your credit card provider to reverse the charge.
-Under the law, the credit card provider must reverse the charge and any associated interest within two complete billing cycles or 90 days, whichever is earlier.
+If you don’t receive a refund from the seller, you can ask your credit card provider to reverse the charge.
+The provider must do so, plus refund any interest, within two complete billing cycles or 90 days, whichever is earlier.

 Contact your credit card provider with the following details and ask them to reverse the charge: